Skip Navigation

 Annotation: This report describes a project to implement comprehensive oral health services in two school-based health centers operating in the Los Angeles Unified School District.
 Topics include delivery-system design, interdisciplinary care, client/community education, continuous quality improvement (CQI), sustainability, evaluation, and resources and capabilities.
 Appendices include the CQI plan, integration report, operations manual, and spatial analysis.
 A break-even analysis and process, outcome, and impact indicators/minimal data set are also provided.
 [Funded by the Maternal and Child Health Bureau]

-Keywords: California, Comprehensive health care, Dental care, Final reports, Health services delivery, Interdisciplinary approach, Local initiatives, Model programs, Oral health, Program improvement, Quality assurance, School based clinics, School districts, Service integration, Systems development, Urban population
+Keywords: California, Comprehensive health care, Final reports, Health services delivery, Interdisciplinary approach, Local initiatives, Model programs, Oral health, Oral health care, Program improvement, Quality assurance, School based clinics, School districts, Service integration, Systems development, Urban population

 Wovcha S. 2016.
 Children’s Oral Healthcare Access Program [final report].
 Minneapolis, MN: Children's Dental Services, 26 pp. plus appendices.